hrishikesh1990/stage-backend-machine-coding-round/README.md

 Feel free to reach out if you have any questions or need clarification on the requirements.
 We're looking forward to reviewing your submission and evaluating how you tackle this task!

+## Latest Changes

+- Here I have implemented login API with JWT token and also did nacessory changes in existing code
+- Created global exception handler for if any API gived unexpected error it can be handled and server will not crash
+- As per the given task created watchlist API with add, get and delete